 As the Oregon Executive Director of Stand for Children, she was instrumental in the passage of Measure 98, providing more than $1 billion to connect more kids to a brighter future.
 The voter-approved measures have changed the way Oregon invests in and supports students.
 Measure 98 has increased the number of career-related programs in the state by 40% and is often credited with driving a record six-point increase in graduation rates, with students of color and low-income students making the biggest gains.

 In 2017, she helped establish the Center for High School Success, which partners with schools and districts to ensure that ninth graders are on track for graduation.
 The program has since grown to nine states, serving more than 154 school districts and 50,000 students across the country.
 Toya was also instrumental in crafting the Student Success Act, which has provided over $2 billion to schools throughout the state.

 A resident of Portland, Toya grew up in rural Louisiana and was the first in her family to attend college.
-She graduated from the University of Chicago and began her career as a teacher with Teach For America.
-She moved from the school halls to the halls of Congress when she joined the legislative staff of then Senator Hillary Rodham Clinton.
-Grateful as she is for the impact she gets to make in her professional life, Toya remains focused on her most important role: mother to two incredible young children who attend Oregon’s public schools.
+She graduated from the University of Chicago and began her career as a middle school educator.
+She moved from the school halls to the halls of Congress when she joined the legislative staff of then Sen. Hillary Rodham Clinton.
+Toya relocated to Portland in 2010 and quickly fell in love with Oregon.